datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 **EXT4 supports fast access to large files.
 How?**
 > By using so called extents which are areas of size up to 128MB consisting of
 > consecutive disk blocks.
 I/O is faster with larger disk blocks.

+**Is EXT4 journaled or log-structured?**
+> Neither.
+EXT4 never modified, instead copied.
+Thus neither a log nor a journal
+> is needed.
+A side-effect of this copying is that the file system can trivially
+> support file versioning or backups similar to that off Apple's Time Machine.

 **What are UNIX signals and why is it important to return from a signal handler via the kernel?**